Home » Military Base » Luke Air Force Base Guide

 The State of Arizona offers veterans a variety of services and support via the Arizona Department of Veteran Services.
 These benefits include tuition waivers for qualifying veterans and financial assistance programs.

-If you plan on shipping a pet as part of a relocation to Arizona, know that summer months can complicate air travel for pets due to extreme heat.
+If you plan on shipping a pet as part of a relocation to Arizona, know that the summer months can complicate air travel for pets due to extreme heat.
 Military OneSource notes, “Airlines usually will not ship pets in or out from April to September.
-It is too hot and it would endanger your pets.”
+It is too hot, and it would endanger your pets.”
 It’s smart to plan an alternative form of travel for your animals when relocating to Arizona in the hottest months.

 Air Force Bases in Arizona